 The Vertical Aerospace Seraph is the second eVTOL made by British developer Vertical Aerospace.
 The first iteration was a smaller 'proof of concept' while the newer Seraph is much larger and has a far higher payload capacity at 250kg (550 lbs).
 This payload is record setting for prototypes in this category.
 The Seraph's body has a central fuselage with a total of 8 extremity rotors used for lift and control.
 In addition the remarkable payload capacity, the Seraph is one of the sleekest looking designs in development, taking inspiration from Formula One racing technology.
-The company hopes to begin putting its aircraft into commercial air taxi service by 2022.
+The company hopes to begin commercial air taxi service by 2022, and recently released the final iteration of its aircraft, the Vertical Aerospace VA-1X.

 Vertical Aerospace is based in the United Kingdom.
 It was founded in 2016 by the former CEO of OVO energy, Stephen Fitzpatrick.
 Its team consists of over 70 aerospace and automotive experts from companies like Airbus, Boeing, Rolls-Royce, Martin Jetpack, Land Rover, Jaguar, and GE.